cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/filters.md

 The component presents a list of rows, each representing a single filter rule.
 Each row contains three inputs:

-* Rule type selection dropdown allowing for selecting if the given rule applies to labels or one of the supported attributes (like blueprint, site name or creator)
+* Rule type selection dropdown - selecting the context of the rule which can be based on labels or supported deployment attributes such as blueprint ID, site name, or creator.
 * Rule operator dropdown.
 The set of available operators to choose from depends on the selected rule type.
 * Value input (for attribute rules) or key/value input(s) (for label rules).